pixijs/pixijs.com/src/data/pixi.js.md

 	 * };
 	 * ```
 	 * @property {Record<string, boolean>} dynamicProperties - Specifies which properties are dynamic.
 	 * @property {boolean} roundPixels - Indicates if pixels should be rounded.
 	 */
-	static defaultOptions: ParticleContainerOptions;
+	static defaultOptions: Pick<ParticleContainerOptions, "dynamicProperties" | "roundPixels">;
 	/**
 	 * An array of particles that are children of this ParticleContainer.
 	 * This array can be modified directly for performance, but the 'update' method